 "Most of the value of the checklist is the work that went into creating it.
 Just handing it to people is not going to help too much."

 Checklists can also be very helpful in the investment context, see investors like Mohnish Pabrai and Guy Spier.
-To create our own investment checklist, we can proceed as follows:
+To create

 - Use a list of key overarching categories from one of the successful investment gurus as a starting point.